50 World-Class Museums:

 La Brea Tar Pits

 This is technically a museum, but really it's just a bunch of bubbling tar pits in the middle of LA with 40,000-year-old saber-toothed cat skeletons frozen inside.
 It's bizarre.
 It's fascinating.
-It's free (sort of—donations encouraged).

 Go early morning when it's cooler.
 Standing over bubbling tar in 90-degree heat is not the move.